Proteus-tech/eidos_event/README.md

 >>> $ pip install gevent

 For Windows, you don't need libevent, but you would need to use installer for the libraries.
-You can find both the gevent library and greenlet library from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
+You can find both the gevent library library from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 Install them and copy the library over into virtual environment